-Rather than try to detail all the pros and cons of every single kind of setup, I thought it might be more useful to put down some broader thoughts on how you might steer your decision-making process.
+Rather than try to detail all the pros and cons of every single kind of setup – which would undoubtedly fail to capture all these nuances, while not really making the process any easier – I thought it might be more useful to put down some broader thoughts on how you might steer your decision-making.

 Have a look, and see what you think…